Skip to main content

 Water is a fundamental resource that sustains life on our planet.
 From oceans to rivers and lakes, water is indispensable for human well-being, agriculture, industry and ecosystems.
 However, despite its vital importance, sustainable water management faces numerous challenges, including scarcity, pollution and overexploitation of water resources.

 World Water Day, celebrated on 22 March each year, highlights the importance of conserving and protecting this vital resource for the health of people and the environment.
 It is an opportunity to reflect on the need to adopt responsible water management practices and to raise awareness of the problems related to its access and equitable use around the world.
-We, at Iberdrola, celebrate this day because we believe that the union between the different sectors is essential to tackle the water crisis.
+At Iberdrola, this day is closely linked to collaboration between different sectors in the face of the water crisis.

 Water – a vital resource